OceanBioME/OceanBioME.jl/paper/paper.md

 ``OceanBioME.jl`` is built with a highly modular design that allows user control and customization.
 There are two distinct module types implemented in ``OceanBioME.jl``:

-- First, we provide tracer-based ecosystem modules in `AdvectedPopulations` as a set of coupled ordinary differential equations which evolve the concentration of the tracer.
+- First, we provide tracer-based ecosystem modules in `AdvectedPopulations` as a set of coupled ordinary differential equations (ODEs) which evolve the concentration of the tracer.
 These equations can be solved by ``OceanBioME.jl`` as box models, which is particularly useful for testing.
 The same equations can be integrated by ``Oceananigans.jl`` to provide where the tracers are also advected and diffused.